Community Navigator Program

 American Indigenous Tourism Association will be providing a variety of program supports including outreach, technical assistance and training activities, webinars and dedicated sessions at the American Indigenous Tourism Conference to support the program.

 American Indigenous Tourism Association is also working with the University of Nevada, Las Vegas and with the Alaska Native Heritage Center to develop trainings specific to alignment with healthy forests, recreation and economic development.
-The pilot launch of both these training programs will be at the 2025 American Indigenous Tourism Conference.
+The pilot launch of both these training programs was at the 2025 American Indigenous Tourism Conference.

 American Indigenous Tourism Association Community Navigator Webinar Series